-Administrative Office Assistant - Business (Diploma)
+Administrative Office Assistant

+Diploma

-The Administrative Office Assistant Diploma program is designed for the entry level student or those students returning to the workplace after several years.
-This program is for students with no experience working in an office environment, and no or minimal keyboarding and computer skills.
-The curriculum is designed to enhances the student's keyboarding skills; provide them with a solid background and training software programs necessary in today's office environment; and finally the program exposes them to higher levels of analysis, problem solving, decision making and teamwork in business environments
+The Office Assistant Diploma Program is designed for the entry level student or those students returning to the workplace after several years.
+The office assistant program is for students with no experience working in an office environment, and no or minimal keyboarding and computer skills.
+The curriculum is designed to enhances the student's keyboarding skills; provide them with a solid background and training software programs necessary in today's office environment; and finally the program exposes them to higher levels of analysis, problem solving, decision making and teamwork in business, medical and legal office environments.